Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 • Post-accession: normalization toward European benchmarks

-The critical window is not behind the market.
+In summary, the critical window is not behind the market.

 It is still forming.